NextCenturyCorporation/digapp-ht/STYLE_GUIDELINES.md

 #dig-polymer style guidelines

+This is compact, but it expands to a lot of new concepts and rules.
+The reason for the styling guidelines so that our elements are consistent with Polymer's paper elements, and also because applying themes and styling globally is handled a little bit different than a framework such as bootstrap.

+The objective is to leverage material design and existing components so that we do not spend time re-inventing this huge body of work.
+There is still plenty of room for styling such as layout, size, font selection, but not a lot of flexibility for things like how buttons look (besides color) and how they behave.

 1. To encapsulate style rules in a component, use Shadow DOM styling rules.
 IOW, add a style tag to the component.
 See https://www.polymer-project.org/1.0/docs/devguide/styling.html

 2. Because we use Polymer paper-elements, adhere to all material design guidelines: